chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 Currently, I'm focusing on building [GitHub TUI][github-tui] in OCaml.
 If at some point the need for a config arises, I return to `ccl`.

-For example, one essential part of API is decoding CCL values into actual programming values.
+For example, to make CCL production-ready, one essential API piece is missing: decoding CCL values into actual programming values.

 I envision an API in OCaml like this one: